straup/markov-phone/README.md

 	$> python ./caller.py --sid TWILIO_SID --token TWILIO_TOKEN --from TWILIO_NUMBER --url http://example.com:6677 PHONENUMBER_ONE PHONENUMBER_TWO

+## putter.py

+This is a thing that will collect the output `sayer.js` and save it to an S3 bucket as a named key.
+This might be useful if you want to send the same message to a number of people.

+	$> python putter.py -u http://localhost:6677 -k AWS_ACCESSKEY -s AWS_SECRETKEY -b S3_BUCKETNAME -n MARKOVPHONE.xml

 ## Seed data

 You can specify anything that the [node-markov](https://github.com/substack/node-markov) package can read.
 I've included the latest seed data for the [@thisisaaronbot](https://twitter.com/thisisaaronbot) Twitter account as an example.